 All of the Adobe programs are part of the paid creative cloud platforms and the learning curve can be steep.
 If you have no design or publishing background, you could easily sign up for a single month or individual platform license, but I recommend only taking this route if you have some experience.

-Because you’ll need to have your custom designed pages printed, it’s important to pick your vendor FIRST in this instance.
-You’ll want to make sure they allow you to upload full-page spreads and that they offer the size book you want, in the price range you’re comfortable with.
+Because you’ll need to have your custom-designed pages printed, it’s important to pick your vendor FIRST in this instance.
+You’ll want to make sure they allow you to upload full-page spreads and that they offer the book size you want, in the price range you’re comfortable with.
 Here are some vendors we recommend for this:

 Building Heirloom Cookbooks: